 What if I use L2TP or PPTP?

 Unfortunately, you won’t be able to connect using these protocols after December 1st.
 However, there are alternatives.
-If your router supports IKEv2/IPsec or OpenVPN, then simply configure a connection using these protocols.
+If your router supports OpenVPN, then simply configure a connection using this protocol instead.

 You can also buy a router through our partners at flashrouters.com.
 They sell powerful routers pre-configured for use with NordVPN.